GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_pangenome_graph_construction.md

 ### Evaluate Pangenome Graphs for 4Sim Genomes Constructed with Different Settings
 - We have employed three distinct settings to construct the pangenome graph of the 4Sim genomes.
 Which setting yielded the most optimal result?
 How can we determine this?

-- download the multiqc.html file, check the Detailed ODGI stats table.
+- Download the multiqc.html file, check the Detailed ODGI stats table.
 #### 1k96
 | Sample Name                         | Length    | Nodes  | Edges  | Components | A   |C    |T    |G    |N   |
 |:-----                               |----------:|-------:|-------:|-----------:|----:|----:|----:|----:|----:|